-June has been an exciting month for flow dynamics in Southwest Appalachia (as exciting as flow dynamics can be, anyways), led by Rover’s full mainline startup and the Leach XPress force majeure impacting takeaway and corridor flows.
+June has been an exciting month for flow dynamics in Southwest Appalachia (as exciting as flow dynamics can be, anyway), led by Rover’s full mainline startup and the Leach XPress force majeure impacting takeaway and corridor flows.
 Today’s analysis will dive deeper into the latest on both pipes and look at how Dominion South pricing has responded, and check out the Northeast Gas Outlook publishing later this week for the latest developments on Mountain Valley Pipeline, Mariner East, and more.

 Rover Mainline Full Startup